-- Verify with the patient that the medication restrictions to allow the reversibility assessment have been met (Section 3.5.2). - After a gentle and complete expiration, albuterol/salbutamol/ levalbuterol is inhaled in one breath to TLC from a spacer device.
+- 1 Verify with the patient that the medication restrictions to allow the reversibility assessment have been met (Section 3.5.2). - 2 After a gentle and complete expiration, albuterol/salbutamol/ levalbuterol is inhaled in one breath to TLC from a spacer device.
 The breath is then held for 5-10 seconds before the patient exhales.
 Four separate inhalations are delivered at approximately 30- second intervals.
-Post-BD spirometry should be performed 15-20 minutes later. - Following this, an additional 2 inhalations of albuterol/salbutamol/ levalbuterol should be administered as single inhalations, 30 seconds apart (for a total of 6 inhalations).
-Second post-BD spirometry will be performed 15-20 minutes later. - If the incremental change in FEV1 after 6 inhalations of albuterol/salbutamol/ levalbuterol is <5% of the FEV1 value after 4 inhalations, the procedure is complete.
+Post-BD spirometry should be performed 15-20 minutes later. - 3 Following this, an additional 2 inhalations of albuterol/salbutamol/ levalbuterol should be administered as single inhalations, 30 seconds apart (for a total of 6 inhalations).
+Second post-BD spirometry will be performed 15-20 minutes later. - 4 If the incremental change in FEV $1$ after 6 inhalations of albuterol/salbutamol/ levalbuterol is $\leq$ 5% of the FEV $1$ value after 4 inhalations, the procedure is complete.
 If the change is >5% an additional 2 inhalations of albuterol/salbutamol/ levalbuterol should be administered in single inhalation 30 seconds apart and a third and final post-BD spirometry should be performed 15-20 minutes later.

 A lower total dose, eg, 2 inhalations instead of 4 in the first round of puffs, and/or a total of less than 8 puffs, can be used if there is a concern about any effect on the patient's heart rate, tremor, or safety.
-Please note that the same procedure (ie, the same bronchodilator, device, number of puffs, etc.) should be used at all visits
+Please note that the same procedure (ie, the same bronchodilator, device, number of puffs, etc.) should be used at all visits throughout the study.

-The % difference comparing FEV1 after 6 puffs to the FEV1 after 4 puffs will be calculated as follows:
+The % difference comparing $FEV_1$ after 6 puffs to the $FEV_1$ after 4 puffs will be calculated as follows: